zuarbase/sample-instance-change-terraform/README.md

 ## terraform.tfvars

-Copy `terraform.tfvars.default` to a new file named `terraform.tfvars` then edit the new file and enter your AWS Access ID and KEY.
+Copy `terraform.tfvars.default` to a new file named `terraform.tfvars` then edit the new file and enter your AWS Access ID, KEY, and Slack webhook.
 _This file is ignored in .gitignore_

 ## backend.tf